Lisa McCune: Early career (1986–1993)

-After attending Carine Senior High School and graduating from Greenwood Senior High School, she was accepted into both the classical singing and musical theatre courses at the Western Australian Academy of Performing Arts (WAAPA).
-She graduated with a BA in Music Theatre in 1990.
 Upon graduation, McCune secured an agent, Robyn Gardiner Management (RGM Associates), and took on various jobs in Sydney and Melbourne.
 In February 1991, she won a twelve-month contract with Coles Supermarkets for a series of print and TV advertisements in which she played Lisa, the girl-next-door checkout chick.

 McCune performed in a statewide tour of Victorian high schools in the educational John Romeril play about work experience, called Working Out, was in the chorus for a Sydney musical version of Great Expectations starring Philip Gould, and starred as the aspiring ballerina postulant, Sister Mary Leo, in the sequel to the Dan Goggin musical Nunsense.

 She had a brief appearance in a re-enactment about a possible UFO-sighting in Bass Strait for the American series Unsolved Mysteries and a role in the 1993 satirical horror movie Body Melt in which her heavily pregnant character was attacked by a ferocious placenta before dying from an exploding stomach.
 McCune also sang in a couple of bands, including George Kapiniaris' Flares and Choice.

 In 1991, she filmed a pilot for a Steve Vizard/Artist Services comedy called Turn it Up (aka Radio Waves).
 In 1993, McCune won the lead part of Allie Carter in the pilot of Newlyweds before being replaced by Annie Jones for the series.

 Blue Heelers (1993–2000)

 McCune shot to fame in September 1993 at age 22 when she debuted as Constable Maggie Doyle in Blue Heelers, playing the role until the seventh season.
 During this time she won the Gold Logie Award for Most Popular Television Personality four times.

 Throughout her Blue Heelers run, she occasionally took time off to appear in other productions.
 In 1996 McCune appeared opposite Brett Climo who played her brother in Blue Heelers, in a friend's film The Inner Sanctuary.
-In early 1997 she played the role of Anne in the Melbourne Theatre Company's (MTC) production of Sondheim's A Little Night Music.
+In early 1997 she played the role of Anne in the Melbourne Theatre Company's (MTC) production of Sondheim’s A Little Night Music.
 In 1998, McCune played Cinderella in another Sondheim musical, Into the Woods.
 She also did two short seasons of the classic two-hander Love Letters.

 In early 1999 she took six weeks off Blue Heelers to play one of the leads, Mary Abacus, in the miniseries adaptation of Bryce Courtenay's The Potato Factory, which earned her a nomination for an AFI award for Best Actress in a TV Drama.
 In July 1999, a couple of months before finishing on Blue Heelers, she starred alongside John Wood in She Loves Me.